blay/blay.se/edgeryders.markdown

 or school.

-There are clear examples of this on Edgeryders, for example a post called ’’Being paid for doing what you like - still impossible’’ [@beingpaid] where the mission report starts out with a quite personal discussion about the dilemma of having to choose between getting paid for doing a job you are not comfortable with and doing what you like but not get rewarded financially for it.
+There are clear examples of this on Edgeryders, for example a post called ”Being paid for doing what you like - still impossible”[^34] where the mission report starts out with a quite personal discussion about the dilemma of having to choose between getting paid for doing a job you are not comfortable with and doing what you like but not get rewarded financially for it.
 The options that the poster sees is only getting by with temporary jobs while trying to find time for ones passion or moving away to a place where one can live of very little.
 The discussion in the comment field however quickly turns to a discussion of the political situation that brought this dilemma about and political